bkammerling/ubuild-jekyll/wunder_collections/_clients/suwag.md

   to attract new customers, improve customer loyalty and positively contribute to sustainability efforts throughout the country.
 company_url: https://suewag2go.de/
-shared_vision: 'Süwag and Wunder Mobility believe that energy suppliers can build a promising, effective and sustainable foothold in shared mobility. '
+description: 'Süwag and Wunder Mobility believe that energy suppliers can build a promising, effective and sustainable foothold in shared mobility. '
 show_stats: true
 stats: